Associate of Technical Studies

 Office: 205 Keese Hall

-The Associate of Technical Studies (ATS) program allows students whose career goals do not exactly match those of existing programs to design a course of study using content from existing technical programs.
-By blending technical courses with general and basic studies selections, students can create a coherent arrangement of current degree courses that cross program majors to produce a customized learning experience.
+The Associate of Technical Studies (ATS) is designed for students whose career goals do not match exactly with those of existing programs.
+It enables the design of a personalized course of study using content from existing technical programs.
+By blending technical courses with general and basic studies selections, students can create a coherent arrangement of courses across program majors to produce a customized learning experience.

 Students pursuing an ATS program of study at Rhodes State must enroll in one of the following courses: ATS 1000 ATS Degree Plan Seminar in Allied Health, ATS 1010 ATS Degree Plan Seminar in Business/Public Service, ATS 1020 ATS Degree Planning Seminar in Information Technology/Engineering Technology, or ATS 1030 Degree Planning Seminar in Nursing.